Interjection – Definition, List & Examples

 Role of interjections

 Their role in oral and written communication is another focal point.
-In this paragraph, we will discuss the strategic use of these expressions to inject personality, emotion, and emphasis into text and to accompany non-verbal cues, enriching the speaker’s message with layers of meaning.
+In this paragraph, we will discuss the strategic use of these expressions to inject personality, emotion, and emphasis into text and to accompany non-verbal cues, enriching the speaker’s message with different types of meaning.

 Oral communication